PageAudit

 What are the most common WCAG errors?

-Based on real scan data from PageAuditors, the five most common WCAG errors are: insufficient color contrast (WCAG 1.4.3), missing link text (WCAG 2.4.4), small touch targets (WCAG 2.5.8), missing image alt text (WCAG 1.1.1), and missing page language (WCAG 3.1.1).
+Based on real scan data from PageAuditors, the seven most common WCAG errors are: insufficient color contrast (WCAG 1.4.3), missing link text (WCAG 2.4.4), small touch targets (WCAG 2.5.8), missing image alt text (WCAG 1.1.1), missing page language (WCAG 3.1.1), heading order violations (WCAG 1.3.1), and form inputs missing labels (WCAG 1.3.1).
 Color contrast alone accounts for more violations than any other single rule.

 How do I check if my website has WCAG errors?

-Run a free automated scan at PageAuditors.
-The scanner checks your pages against WCAG 2.1 AA and 2.2 criteria, highlights every violation with its exact location in the page, and provides plain-English guidance on how to fix it.
-No signup required for your first scan.
+Run a free automated scan at PageAuditors or install the free PageAudit Chrome extension for instant results.
+Both check your pages against WCAG 2.1 AA and 2.2 criteria, highlight every violation with its exact location in the page, and provide plain-English guidance on how to fix it.
+No signup required.

 Which WCAG version do I need to comply with for ADA?